shobhitsrivasdev/flightapp/README.md

 ## Quick Start

-Please install vue cli if you dont have it
+Please install vue cli if you dont have it , clone this git repo

 ### Installation